-Actual Knowledge: The College has actual knowledge of allegations of Sexual Harassment - Title IX when notice of such allegations is provided to a Title IX Coordinator or any of the following College officials who have the authority to institute corrective measures on behalf of the College: President, Vice President for Human Organizational Development, Vice President for Student Life and Dean of Students, and the Vice President for Finance and Administration.
+Actual Knowledge: The College has actual knowledge of allegations of Sexual Harassment - Title IX when notice of such allegations is provided to a Title IX Coordinator or any of the following College officials who have the authority to institute corrective measures on behalf of the College: President, Executive Vice President, Vice President for Student Life and Dean of Students, and the Director of Human Resources.
 The actual knowledge standard is not met when the only official of the College with actual knowledge is the respondent.